 Nasal sprays can help to reduce inflammation in the nose and airways, opening them up.

 If a person is looking for a long-lasting snoring remedy, they may consider surgery.
-Several types of surgery are available.
+Several types of prevention surgery are available.

 Uvulopalatopharyngoplasty (UPPP) requires a general anesthetic.
 It entails removing all or part of the: